The 420 Origin Story: How April 20th Became a Cannabis Celebration Day

 The history of cannabis celebration day is a bit…hazy, so to speak.
 There’s a lot of speculation all over the internet and social media over how it originated.
 Some have claimed it’s from the police code for possession.
 Some say it comes from the number of active chemicals in cannabis.
 Others believe it came from a song from a legendary singer-songwriter.
 But none of those stories have proven to be true.

-The Real History of 420
+The Real 420 Origin

 So, what’s the real tea about the birth of 420?
-It all started at San Rafael High School in Marin County, California in 1971 with a group of five students who called themselves the “Waldos” for where they sat at their school.
+It all started at San Rafael High School in Marin County, California in 1971 with a group of five cannabis-lovin’ students who called themselves the “Waldos” for where they sat at their school.

-The Origin of 420’s Popularity
+The History of 420’s Popularity

 But the widespread recognition of 420 didn’t happen overnight.
 For that, we’re actually going to jump to the 1990s.
-Steven Bloom, a reporter for the cannabis magazine High Times was at one of the band’s concerts and was handed a flier telling people to “meet at 4:20 on 4/20 for 420-ing in Marin County at the Bolinas Bridge sunset spot on Mt.
+Steven Bloom, a reporter for the cannabis magazine High Times was at one of the band’s concerts and was handed a flier, telling people to “Meet at 4:20 on 4/20 for 420-ing in Marin County at the Bolinas Bridge sunset spot on Mt.
 Tamalpais.”
 High Times published it, and the rest is history!

-How the History of 420 is Celebrated
+How 420’s Origin is Celebrated

 Take Your Smoke Sesh to the Next Level